Ashford Church of England Primary School

 Tips to ensure your child has good attendance

 • Read all school communications.
-Check your child’s bag for letters, ensure we have your correct email address and don’t forget to read ACE’s Highlights, our weekly newsletter.
+Ensure we have your correct email address and don’t forget to read ACE’s Highlights, our weekly newsletter.

 • Make dental/medical appointments out of school time where possible.